ktauchathuranga/clipcloud/README.md

 # ShareText Chrome Extension

-ShareText is a Chrome extension that generates a QR code from the text you copy to your clipboard.
+ShareText is a Chrome extension that generates a QR code from the text you select.

 ## Features